Evolution of Preferences in Multiple Populations: Perfect Observability

-\begin{Rem} In our stability criterion, the invasion barrier $\bar{\epsilon}$ seems to depend on the mutant sub-profile.
-In fact, the existence of such an invasion barrier is equivalent to the existence of a uniform invasion barrier.
-Consider an \emph{indifferent} mutant sub-profile $\witilde{\theta}^0_J$ for a nonempty subset $J$ of $N$. \footnote{A preference type is said to be \emph{indifferent} if it is a constant utility function; a mutant sub-profile is said to be \emph{indifferent} if all its preference types are indifferent.} Since an indifferent type $\witilde{\theta}^0_j$ is indifferent among all actions, all available actions will be dominant for him.
-Hence, by the condition that all possible focal equilibria are admitted in a post-entry environment, the barrier $\bar{\epsilon}_J$ which works for the indifferent mutant sub-profile $\witilde{\theta}^0_J$ is certainly a uniform invasion barrier against all mutant sub-profiles for the subset $J$.
-Thus, since the number of all subsets of $N$ is finite, we have a uniform invasion barrier that can work for all potential mutant sub-profiles.
-This also indicates that it is sufficient to check indifferent mutant sub-profiles, rather than all mutant sub-profiles, in order to test the stability of a configuration. \end{Rem}
+\begin{Rem} In our stability criteria, the invasion barrier $\bar{\epsilon}$ seems to depend on the mutant sub-profile.
+In fact, the existence of such a barrier is equivalent to the existence of a uniform barrier against all mutant sub-profiles.
+Consider an \emph{indifferent} mutant sub-profile $\witilde{\theta}^0_J$ for a nonempty subset $J$ of $N$.\footnote{ A preference type is said to be \emph{indifferent} if it is a constant utility function; a mutant sub-profile is said to be \emph{indifferent} if all its preference types are indifferent.} Since an indifferent type $\witilde{\theta}^0_j$ is indifferent among all actions, all available actions will be dominant for him.
+Hence, by the condition that all possible equilibrium strategies for the entrants are admitted in a post-entry environment, the barrier $\bar{\epsilon}_J$ which works for $\witilde{\theta}^0_J$ is certainly a uniform barrier against all potential mutant sub-profiles for the subset $J$.
+Thus, since the number of all subsets of $N$ is finite, we have a uniform invasion barrier that can work for all potential mutant sub-profiles. \end{Rem}